limbic/Security101forSMBs/README.md

 ## Introduction

-This is a companion resource for the "Microsoft Presents - Security 101 for SMBs" workshop dlivered at Directions EMEA 2022 in Hamburg, Germany.
+This is a companion resource for the "Microsoft Presents - Security 101 for SMBs" workshop delivered at Directions EMEA 2022 in Hamburg, Germany.

 This is still a work in progress.
 Additional sections will be added soon ("SDL: Security for Software Creators", "Advanced Security Topics", "Personal Security" plus additional sources and resources.)